close

 festivals also hold culinary significance.
 During Easter, families gather to prepare mbuzi, a goat stew, while Christmas is marked by the sharing of festive treats like cassava bread and coconut rice.
 These culinary traditions strengthen community ties and foster a sense of belonging.

-See also Baldur Food: A Culinary Exploration of Health and Tradition
+See also Sopa de Caracol: A Culinary Journey of History, Culture, and Taste

 Staple Ingredients and Dishes